sthiede/Comparative_Genomics/day1_morning/README.md

 column 8: frame - One of '0', '1' or '2'.
 '0' indicates that the first base of the feature is the first base of a codon, '1' that the second base is the first base of a codon, and so on..

-column 9: attribute - A semicolon-separated list of tag-value pairs, providing additional information about each feature usch gene name, product name etc.
+column 9: attribute - A semicolon-separated list of tag-value pairs, providing additional information about each feature such as gene name, product name etc.

-> Use less to explore first few lines of a gff file
+> Use less to explore first few lines of a gff file sample.gff

 ```